Matthew-Packham/Algorithms/README.md

 # Algorithms
-Variety of custom algorithms to practice creating, optimizing and to build understanding.
+Variety of custom algorithms to practice creating, optimizing and building my understanding.

 ## Fun Algorithms